roadsidemultimedia/Docs/customize/base-child-theme.md

 }
  ~~~

-Once you have added your custom CSS, save the file and if your FTP client is configured correctly, it should upload the file, replacing the old style.css.
-Refresh your website and the changes should have taken effect.
+Once your custom CSS has been added, save the file and if your FTP client is configured correctly, it should upload the file to your server, replacing the old style.css.
+Refresh your website and your changes should have taken effect.

+#### style.less ####

+The style.css file does not support LESS CSS, only standard CSS.
+However, the style.less file supports both standard CSS and LESS CSS, so if you plan on utilising LESS CSS in your site design, all your custom CSS should be added to the style.less file as well.

+In order to use the style.less method, you will first need to create a **style.less** file, see our **Adding LESS Support** page on how to do this.

+Once the style.less file has been created you're now able to add both CSS and LESS CSS to the Base Theme.